 My research interest lies at the intersection of Machine Learning and Semantic Web.
-Specifically, my focus is to use semantic web technologies to explain the automated decision made by machine learning in a human-understandable way.
-Currently, machine learning/deep learning algorithms work as a black box and we only get the output from the model.
-The algorithm itself doesn't give any explanation why this output is chosen or why not.
+Specifically, my focus is to use semantic web technologies to explain the automated decision made by black box AI systems in a human-understandable way.
 By combining semantic background knowledge and statistical methods, I am trying to create human understandable explanation from the excellent but opaque decision achieved by machine learning algorithms.
 Previously I have worked to make ontology editing easier and for that, I have developed 2 plugins (OWLAx and ROWL) for linked data analysis.

 Along with my PhD I did summer internships at Intel Corporation and Accenture Technology Lab.
-At Intel, I worked to analyze the performance bottleneck of the TensorFlow framework. to improve the performance on Intel CPU and make the TensorFlow framework scalable.
-As a research intern at Accenture for summer-2017, I analyzed various explainable artificial methods to produce human-understandable explanation from deep learning algorithms.
+At Intel, I worked to analyze the performance bottleneck of the TensorFlow framework on Intel CPU and make the framework scalable (multi-node).
+As a research intern at Accenture for summer-2017, I analyzed various explainable AI (XAI) methods to produce human-understandable explanation.

 I have MS in Computer science and have achieved Big and Smart Data Graduate certificate from Wright State University.
 I completed Deep Learning Specialization on Coursera.
 Certificate link: https://www.coursera.org/account/accomplishments/specialization/39UJH6YRBFZN

-Research Interests: Deep Learning, Semantic Web, Linked Data, Information Retrieval
+Research Interests: Artificial Intelligence, Semantic Web, Linked Data